llm-bible/llm-bible.github.io/_publications/imajo2025judge.markdown

 bibkey: imajo2025judge
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2502.09316"}
-tags: ['Language Modeling', 'Model Architecture', 'Applications', 'GPT']
+tags: ['Language Modeling', 'GPT', 'Applications', 'Model Architecture']
 ---
 Evaluating the open-ended text generation of large language models (LLMs) is challenging because of the lack of a clear ground truth and the high cost of